hcfyapp/connect.io/README.md

   // You must do:
   client.send('send true and do not need response',true,false);

-  // I recommend you use 1 to instead of true: client.send('use 1 to instead of true',1);
+  // I recommend you use 1 to instead of true, so you can omit the last argument: client.send('use 1 to instead of true',1);

-  // and in Server:
+  // then in other side:
-  //server.on('use 1 to instead of true',(data)=>{
+  //client.on('use 1 to instead of true',(data)=>{
   //  console.log(data); // 1
   //  if(data) {
   //    //...